elorenzofreire/elorenzofreire/README.md

    Hi there!
 I'm Elena :)
 </h1>

-###   A Mathematics graduate interested in data science, artificial intelligence and computing.<br>Analytical, detail-oriented and creative mindset.
+###   A Mathematics graduate interested in data science, artificial intelligence, computing and optimization.<br>Analytical, detail-oriented and creative mindset.
 Passionate about learning new things every day.

 <!--
 **elorenzofreire/elorenzofreire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.